ProfessorNemo/AskAns/README.md

 ### Authorization:

 Authorization (separation of access rights) in the application is implemented using the Pundit solution, policies are created, and a "guest user" service object is created.
 Access to the hashtag controller (as an experiment) is allowed only to the administrator...
+A test archive with users for loading into the application is located in the directory "lib/zipusers.zip".

 ### Tasks running in the background: